 Food safety culture has been added to Management Review and Responsibility sections.
 While the concept of food safety culture was already included in the SQF Code, the new addition sets specific requirements for Food Safety Culture by specifically discussing objectives and performance measures requirements along with requirements for communications and feedback from employees for your food safety culture system.

-Although SQF Edition 9 is not effective until May 2021, companies can start implementing requirements now to continually improve their SQF systems.
-For a more in-depth analysis of the alterations to the code, revisit our SQF Edition 9 Conversion Primer.
+SQF Edition 9 became effective May 2021, and companies can start implementing requirements now to continually improve their SQF systems.
+For a more in-depth analysis of the alterations to the code, revisit our SQF Edition 9 Conversion Primer or check out our new SQF Edition 9: Practitioner Training Program.